MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology

 \subsection{Measuring Topological Autocorrelation with MCbiF}

-We now show how topological autocorrelation as measured by $\mathrm{HF}_k(s,t)$ can be used to detect cluster-assignment conflicts.
-We focus on dimensions $k=0,1$, for which MPH is implemented in \texttt{RIVET}~\citep{lesnickInteractiveVisualization2Persistence2015}.
-Note that $\mathrm{HF}_0(s,t)$ counts the number of connected components and $\mathrm{HF}_1(s,t)$ the number of 1-dimensional holes in $K^{s,t}$, see Section~\ref{sec:background_mph} for details.
+We now show how the topological autocorrelation measured by the $\mathrm{HF}_k(s,t)$ of MCbiF can be used to detect cluster-assignment conflicts.
+We focus on dimensions $k=0,1$ in this paper, where $\mathrm{HF}_0(s,t)$ counts the number of connected components of $K^{s,t}$ and $\mathrm{HF}_1(s,t)$ is the number of 1-dimensional holes in $K^{s,t}$ (see Appendix~\ref{sec:background_mph}).
 We show below that the computation of these invariants reveals different aspects of the non-hierarchy in the sequence of partitions.

-\subsubsection{Low-order Non-Hierarchy in Sequences of Partitions}
+\paragraph{Low-order Non-Hierarchy in Sequences of Partitions }